-- Eggs: Do not store them in the door of the refrigerator as the temperature is not cold enough to maintain their quality.
+- Eggs: Do not store eggs in the door of the refrigerator as the temperature is not cold enough to maintain their quality.

 - Fresh meats: Wrap the pack in an additional bag and immediately refrigerate it.
 Do not store meat for long as it deteriorates in quality.

 - Fruits: Keep them well-wrapped.
 Do not store tomatoes in the fridge advises Harold McGee, author of On Food and Cooking, as refrigerating tomatoes damages the membranes inside the fruit walls, causing them to lose flavour.
 Instead, buy less and finish them before they go rancid.
-This applies to most of fresh produce.
-Keep fruits in the fridge only if you don’t want to them to ripen.
-And take them out for some time before you eat.
+This rule applies to most fresh produce.
+Keep fruits in the fridge only if you want to delay their ripening.

 - Baked products: Cakes, pies, breads, coffee cakes, and cookies can be stored safely for 2 — 3 days.